NgHoangDat/mousse/README.md

 ### Dataclass

-> This is a self-implement, minimal version of [pydantic](https://pydantic-docs.helpmanual.io), with some minar changes.
+> This is a self-implement, minimal version of [pydantic](https://pydantic-docs.helpmanual.io), with some minor changes.

 ```py
 from typing import *